coffeencoke/dear_web_design_freelancer/README.md

 These are my five topics thus far, if you have other topics that you wish to see, please let me know.

+### Extras

+Extras that I don't want to commit to right now are

+* SASS and HAML
+* Coffeescript
+* Javascript Testing
+* Object Oriented Javascript
+* Designing with a Grid
+* Compass

 # Contributions

 View the CONTRIBUTING.md file for details.